cgotelli/Metashape4Flumes/README.md

 ### Step 1.
 Build

-This step uses Matlab[^2] to get the required files and copy them into their correspondent folders.
+This step uses Matlab[^2] to get the required files and copy them into their correspondent subfolders inside the **RAW** folder.
 It also creates the `run.py` script, which will allow to process all the scans in different folders/projects.

 #### GCPs and coordinate system